Academic Symphony Orchestra of the Lviv Philharmonic: Background

+Formation of the orchestra

-The Academic Symphony Orchestra of the Lviv National Philharmonic named after Myroslav Skoryk was officially formed on September 27, 1902, when the first concert of the newly created collective took place in the Count Stanislav Skarbko Theatre.
-It had 1,240 seats, a large moving stage 160 m2, a concert organ, and was equipped with electric lighting and central heating.
-The main conductor of the orchestra was Ludvík Vítězslav Čelanský, who gathered a group of 68 people, the vast majority of whom were graduates of the Prague Conservatory.
+The Academic Symphony Orchestra of the Lviv National Philharmonic named after Myroslav Skoryk was formed in 1902.
+The first concert of the newly-created orchestra took place on 27 September 1902 in the Count Stanislav Skarbko Theatre.
+The main conductor of the orchestra was Ludvík Vítězslav Čelanský, who gathered a group of musicians, most of whom were graduates of the Prague Conservatory.
 Henryk Jarecki and Henryk Melcer-Szczawiński worked next to him at the conductor's desk.
-During the first season, more than 114 concerts were held with the participation of the orchestra.
-The concert programs included almost all symphonies by Beethoven, symphonic masterpieces by Mendelssohn, Mozart, Schubert, Schumann, Liszt, Dvořák, Bruckner, Mahler, Saint-Saëns, Tchaikovsky, and Richard Strauss.
+During the first season, more than 114 concerts were held with the participation of the orchestra, Until November 1903, concerts took place 4-5 times a week.

 Richard Strauss, Mahler, Ruggero Leoncavallo, Mieczysław Karłowicz, and Lorenzo Perozi performed as invited conductors with the Lviv ensemble.
 Strauss conducted the orchestra on January 5, 1903.
 He directed his own compositions, the symphonic poems Don Juan and Death and Transfiguration, as well as the Symphony No. 5 by Beethoven.
 On April 2, 1903, the Lviv ensemble was conducted by Mahler.
 The program of the concert included the Symphony No. 7 by Beethoven, the Roman Carnival by Berlioz, the overture to Tannhäuser by Wagner and the First Symphony by Mahler.
 Once again, the latter was played in a second concert (April 4).
 Along with this composition, the musicians also performed Beethoven's Seventh Symphony, overtures, and symphonic fragments from the operas Tristan und Isolde, Tannhäuser, and Die Meistersinger von Nürnberg by Wagner.

 In May 1903 (May 7 and 9), Leoncavallo conducted the Symphony Orchestra.
 The concert's program included fragments from the operas Pagliacci and I Medici, Neapolitan suite, Old Suite and the symphonic poem Seraphitus-Seraphita.
-After the season, the orchestra went on tour to Kraków, Łódź, Warsaw, and Vilnius, where it ceased to exist.
+After their 1903 tour, that included concerts in Łódź, Warsaw, Vilnius, Saint Petersburg, and Kyiv, the orchestra ceased its activities.

 For a long time, the Lviv Philharmonic did not have its own orchestra.
 Its director Leopold Litinsky made an attempt to create such a group from among the best musicians of military orchestras of several local infantry regiments, which continued the concert activities of the Philharmonic in 1903–1904.
 In the following years, touring orchestras primarily performed in Lviv.